longevityframework/longevity/manual/ddd-basics/index.md

 ---
-title: the basics of domain driven design
+title: a primer on domain driven design
 layout: page
 ---